Conditional Selective Inference for the Selected Groups in Panel Data: Simulation Studies

-This section demonstrates that the tests based on our proposed methods exhibit substantial power to reject the null hypothesis when it is false.
-We generate panel data from DGPs 1--6 with varying $\delta\in\{0.2,0.4,\cdots,2\}$, representing effects ranging from weak to strong.
-The $K^0=3$ groups are equidistant in the sense that the Euclidean distances between each pair of group-specific slope vectors are $2\delta$ for DGPs 1--3, $\sqrt{\kappa^2+4\delta^2}$ for DGP 4, and $\sqrt{p}\delta$ for DGPs 5--6.
+This section demonstrates that our proposed test exhibits substantial power to reject the null hypothesis when it is false.
+We generate panel data from DGPs 1--6 with varying $\delta\in\{0.25,0.5,\cdots,2.5\}$, representing effects ranging from weak to strong.
+The $K^0=3$ groups are equidistant in the sense that the Euclidean distances between each pair of group-specific slope vectors are $2\delta$ in DGPs 1--3, $\sqrt{\kappa^2+4\delta^2}$ in DGP 4, and $\sqrt{p}\delta$ in DGPs 5--6.
 Since hypotheses are tested based on a pair of estimated clusters $\wG_k$ and $\wG_{k'}$, which may not correspond to the true clusters, we evaluate the performance using two metrics: \emph{conditional power} and \emph{recovery probability} \citep{chen2023selective,gao2024selective}.
 The conditional power is defined as the probability of rejecting the null hypotheses \eqref{eq:t} or \eqref{eq:t2} given that $\wG_k$ and $\wG_{k'}$ are true group memberships.
 Based on $M$ simulated datasets, we estimate it as:

-where $\{G_1^0,\cdots,G_{K^0}^0\}$ are true cluster, $\alpha$ is the significance level, and $P^{(m)}$ and $\wG_k^{(m)},\wG_{k'}^{(m)}$ correspond to the p-values and chosen clusters in the $m$th simulation.
-Since the quantity in \eqref{eq:cp} is conditional on the event that both $\wG_k$ and $\wG_{k'}$ are true groups, we also estimate the frequency of this event, referred to as the recovery probability:
+where $\{G_1^0,\cdots,G_{K^0}^0\}$ are the true cluster, $\alpha$ is the significance level, and $P^{(m)}$ and $\wG_k^{(m)},\wG_{k'}^{(m)}$ correspond to the p-values and the chosen clusters in the $m$th simulation, respectively.
+Since the quantity in \eqref{eq:cp} is conditional on the event that both $\wG_k$ and $\wG_{k'}$ correspond to the true groups, we also estimate the frequency of this event, referred to as the recovery probability:

-We first evaluate the finite sample performance for linear panel models under DGPs 1--3.
-Figure \ref{fig:pow123} illustrates their conditional power and recovery probability as functions of $\delta$.
-In the following we summarize key findings from this figure.
-First, for all combinations of $(N,T)$, both the conditional power and recovery probability increase as the distance between the true clusters $(\delta)$ increases.
-Moreover, increasing $N$ and/or $T$ substantially improves the selection consistency and conditional power.
-Second, compared to the heavy-tailed errors in DGPs 2--3, the $k$-means clustering algorithm achieves higher accuracy in recovering the true group structures under DGP 1 with normal error.
-However, the conditional power given the estimated group structures appear unaffected by the error type, which demonstrates the robustness of our proposal.
-That is because the computation of the selective p-value in \eqref{eq:pbb} relies only on the asymptotic normality of $\ttheta\trans\bB$ and the true group structures.